-EPDM Rubber is one of the most common low-slope roofing systems for residential homes featuring low-slope or flat roofs, today.
+EPDM rubber is one of the most common low-slope roofing systems for homes featuring low-slope or flat roofs.

 EPDM in a Nutshell